klaytn/klaytn-docs/docs/smart-contract/README.md

 ---
+sidebar_position: 1
+---
 description: >-
-  This section covers the development resources for the Smart Contract development.
+  This section covers the development resources for the Smart Contract evelopment.
 ---

 # Overview <a id="overview"></a>